Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 As we all know, Bzlmod automatically resolves dependency versions across all Bazel modules.
 Therefore, you should specify the minimum supported version of each dependency directly in each bazel_dep.
 This allows Bazel to select the latest compatible versions from across the entire dependency graph, which the main module can easily (and deterministically) override.

-instances marked as dev_dependency = True
+Note that bazel_dep instances marked as dev_dependency = True are only

 included when building the project itself as the main module.
 Consumers of the